Non-Euclidean High-Order Smooth Convex Optimization: Preliminaries and Groundwork

 \end{enumerate} \end{proposition}

-Given a function class $\mathcal{F}$ and a set $\X$, a local oracle is a functional, mapping $(f,x) \mapsto \mathcal{O}_f(x)$ to a vector space, such that when queried with the same point $x \in \X$ for two different functions $f, g \in \mathcal{F}$ that are equal in a neighborhood of $x$, it returns the same answer \cite{Nemirovski:1983,Nemirovski:1995}.
-An example of such an oracle that we use for our upper bounds is a $q$-th order oracle, for $q \in \Z_{+}$.
-Given the family $\mathcal{F}$ of functions that are $q$-times differentiable, the $q$-th order oracle is defined as $\mathcal{O}_f(x) = (f(x), \nabla f(x), \dots,\nabla^{q} f(x))$.
-The main problem we study is the optimization of high-order Hölder-smooth functions convex functions by making use of a $q$-order oracle.
-Similarly to the definition of Hölder smoothness, we say a function is $L$-Lipschitz with respect to $\norm{\cdot}_p$ if $\abs{f(x) - f(y)} \leq L\norm{x-y}_p$.
-For a convex function that has $(L, 1)$-Hölder continuous first derivative with respect to some norm, we simply say that the function is $L$-smooth with respect to that norm.
+Given a function class $\mathcal{F}$ and a set $\X$, a local oracle is a functional, mapping $(f,x) \mapsto \mathcal{O}_f(x)$ to a vector space, such that when queried with the same point $x \in \X$ for two different functions $f, g \in \mathcal{F}$ that are equal in a neighborhood of $x$, it returns the same answer \citep{Nemirovski:1983,Nemirovski:1995}.
+An example of such an oracle that we use for our upper bounds is a $\q$-th order oracle, for $\q \in \Z_{+}$.
+Given the family $\mathcal{F}$ of functions that are $\q$-times differentiable, the $\q$-th order oracle is defined as $\mathcal{O}_f(x) = (f(x), \nabla f(x), \dots,\nabla^{\q} f(x))$.
+The main problem we study is the optimization of high-order H\"older-smooth functions convex functions by making use of a $\q$-th order oracle.
+Similarly to the definition of H\"older smoothness, we say a function is $\L$-Lipschitz with respect to $\norm{\cdot}_{\p}$ if $\abs{f(x) - f(y)} \leq \L\norm{x-y}_{\p}$.
+For a convex function that has $(\L, 1)$-H\"older continuous first derivative with respect to some norm, we simply say that the function is $\L$-smooth with respect to that norm.
+Our algorithms make use of regularizers with a new property that we introduce below, which is key to fully solve all cases of high-order smooth convex optimization.